PrairieLearn/PrairieLearn/docs/course.md

 ### Recommended course staff roles

-While every course should use the different permissions in way that best suits the course needs, some recommended guidelines are:
+While every course should use the different roles in a way that best suits the course needs, some recommended guidelines are:

 Role                                 | Course content access | Student data access :------------------------------------|:---------------------:|:-------------------: